Cartimandua

 Cartimandua or Cartismandua (reigned c.
 AD 43) was a 1st-century queen of the Brigantes, a Celtic people living in what is now northern England.
 She is known through the writings of Roman historian Tacitus.

 She came to power during the time period that Rome was campaigning against Britain.
 She was widely influential during her reign.
 As ruler of the Brigantes, she united various British tribes that eventually surrendered their loyalty to Rome.

 Cartimandua is portrayed notoriously in Tacitus's account of her.
-She is recorded betraying the Celtic chieftain Caratacus, insincerely offering him sanctuary, but instead turning him in to the Romans in exchange for wealth.
+She is recorded betraying the chieftain Caratacus, insincerely offering him sanctuary, but instead turning him in to the Romans in exchange for wealth.
 She also is recorded as having divorced her consort and replacing him with a common military man.
 She subsequently was engaged in extended military conflict with her ex-consort as he staged revolts against her multiple times, and she eventually lost to him.

 History

 Although Cartimandua is first mentioned by Tacitus in AD 51, her rule over the Brigantes may already have been established when the Roman emperor Claudius began the organised conquest of Britain in 43: she may have been one of the eleven "kings" who Claudius's triumphal arch says surrendered without a fight.
 If not, she may have come to power after a revolt of a faction of the Brigantes was defeated by Publius Ostorius Scapula in 48.

 Being of "illustrious birth", according to Tacitus, Cartimandua probably inherited her power, as she does not appear to have obtained it through marriage.
 She and her first husband, Venutius, are described by Tacitus as loyal to Rome and "defended by our [Roman] arms".

 Her name may be a compound of the Common Celtic roots *carti- "chase, expel, send" and *mandu- "pony".